senbinyu/Computer_Vision_Literatures/2_dectection/1_object_detection.md

 Refer to paper [Cornernet: Detecting objects as paired keypoints](https://openaccess.thecvf.com/content_ECCV_2018/html/Hei_Law_CornerNet_Detecting_Objects_ECCV_2018_paper.html)

-- CenterNet, Zhou et al., 2019, University of Texas CenterNet achieves the best speed-accuracy trade-off on the MS COCO dataset, with 28.1% AP at 142 FPS, 37.4% AP at 52 FPS, and 45.1% AP with multi-scale testing at 1.4 FPS.
+- CenterNet, Zhou et al., 2019, University of Texas
+CenterNet achieves the best speed-accuracy trade-off on the MS COCO dataset, with 28.1% AP at 142 FPS, 37.4% AP at 52 FPS, and 45.1% AP with multi-scale testing at 1.4 FPS.
+1. anchor free, predict center (x, y) and offsets (dx, dy)
+2. downSample coefficient 4, no use of FPN, compared with SSD 16, which used FPN.
+3. no need of a combinatorial grouping stage after keypoint detection (cornerNet needs), which significantly slows down each algorithm. can not deal with some cases like overlapping closely, the centers will collapse together. 无法解决物体靠很近的情况，如果下采样后，中心点几乎重合，则无法预测。

 Refer to paper [Objects as points](https://arxiv.org/pdf/1904.07850.pdf)